-- (1) Press the Function repeatedly until "OPT/HDMI ARC" appears on the status display. - (2) On your TV's settings, set the output speaker to [HDMI ARC], [Optical], or [External Speaker]. - (3) When the TV is properly connected to the product, "OPT", "ARC", or "E-ARC" will appear on the status display with a sound.
+- 1 Press the Function @ button repeatedly until "OPT/HDMI ARC" appears on the status display. - (2) On your TV's settings, set the output speaker to [HDMI ARC], [Optical], or [External Speaker]. - 3 When the TV is properly connected to the product, "OPT", "ARC", or "E-ARC" will appear on the status display with a sound. - 1 You can enjoy the sound by connecting LG WOWCAST (Sold separately, WTP3) to the sound bar wirelessly.